jamespooley/jamespooley/README.md

 Howdy, there!
-I'm a data scientist located in New York City.
+I'm a data scientist at [The Knot Worldwide](https://www.theknotww.com/) located in New York City.

 <!-- * I like building statistical models for person-level data (but am also concerned about the privacy implications of such data) 👨 🔒 -->
 <!-- * I like time series forecasting 📈 🔮 -->